IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > 22. Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
 It requires **addressing gender-based social and cultural prejudices**, providing for **equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.
 ICESCR GC 16 - p22

+> Since the adoption of the Covenant, the notion of the prohibited ground “sex” has evolved considerably to cover not only physiological characteristics but also the social construction of **gender stereotypes, prejudices and expected roles**, which have **created obstacles** to the equal fulfilment of economic, social and cultural rights.
+Thus, the refusal to hire a woman, on the ground that she might become pregnant, or the allocation of low-level or part‑time jobs to women based on the stereotypical assumption that, for example, they are unwilling to commit as much time to their work as men, constitutes discrimination.
+Refusal to grant paternity leave may also amount to discrimination against men.
+ICECSR GC 20 - p20

 #### Education